kryptogo/jobs/README.md

 - Project management skills with a proven track record of successful product launches;
 - Ability to operate and communicate in a fast paced environment and to work on multiple projects simultaneously in a dynamic and constantly evolving context.

-#### SEO Copywriter

-**Foreigners are welcome**

-We are in need of a Copywriting and SEO talent who can connect with our customer base through multiple channels.
-You’ll be responsible for managing post writing, product descriptions, and SEO activities such as content strategy, link building and keyword strategy to increase rankings on all major search networks.

-We work in a fast-paced market that requires fast adjustment and quick turnarounds, so flexibility is critical in this position.
-We’re looking for an inventive storyteller and content creator to help bolster COBINHOOD brand and spread awareness to a fast-growing community.
-The ideal candidate will be comfortable working in a collaborative environment.
-We are focused on providing a best-in-class customer experience, and you’ll have a significant role in helping us achieve that goal.

-**Responsibilities**:

-- Write high-engagement content representing our brands/products
-- Ensure that all websites and internet properties under your influence have been technically optimized to attract and engage those visitors that closely match the agreed profile of the target audience
-- Interpret creative direction and adapt points from creative briefs into persuasive copy
-- Propose copy concepts and present underlying strategic thinking to business leaders

-**Requirement**:

-- Bachelor’s degree or equivalent in marketing or communications
-- 2+ years of experience as creative builder and maker of stories
-- To distill complex and difficult concepts into easy-to-understand, “on-your-side” communications.
-Put another way: You can easily “de-geek the speak”
-- Solid understanding of performance marketing, conversion, and online customer acquisition.
-- Up-to-date with the latest trends and best practices in SEO
-- Passionate with Cryptocurrencies, Blockchain technologies

 #### Growth Marketing

 **Responsibilities**：

-This role will be in charge of digital media planning and operating to boost COBINHOOD’s brand awareness all over the world.
+This role will be in charge of digital media planning and operating to boost KryptoGO’s brand awareness all over the world.

-- Leverage data to understand our products in depth, identify areas of opportunity, and execute projects to drive user growth, retention, engagement, and/or revenue of COBINHOOD products
+- Leverage data to understand our products in depth, identify areas of opportunity, and execute projects to drive user growth, retention, engagement, and/or revenue of KryptoGO products
 - Drive projects focusing on new user growth, mobile usage, website and product usage; Inform, influence, support, and execute our growth strategy
 - Work closely with product, engineering, design, and data teams
 - Collaborate with channel-specific marketing teammates (blogging, email, social media, etc.) to identify areas for growth